DaleLore/daily_co/README-steps.md

 ```

 ## Other Participants
-For other participants, we want to know when they join, when they clicked on a button to raise their hand, and when they leave.
+For other participants, we want to know when they join, when they click on a button to raise their hand, and when they leave.

 ### Participant Events
 * `on()`: We'll still be using this instance method for other participants.
-Rememer this method will include an eventName as well as a callback.
+Remember this method will include an eventName as well as a callback.
 The eventName could be any of the Events listed in the daily-js docs: https://docs.daily.co/reference/daily-js/events.
 The callbacks are the functions you'll create.

 * `participant-joined`: This meeting event is when a local participant joins the call.
 It will return a list of all the participants: https://docs.daily.co/reference/daily-js/events/meeting-events#joined-meeting